MihirMore/100daysofcode-Python/log.md

 ### Day - 46

 **Thoughts** : Today developed a project where we fetch top 100 billboard songs on a particular day say your birthday, After that I login to Spotify account and create a new spotify playlist with the songs from the billboard.

+### Day - 47

+**Thoughts** : Amazon is great place to order multitude of things from home.
+Today developed a project where it fetches the price of a product and checks if it goes below a certain price and if it does then an email notification will be sent.